woanware/LogViewer/help.md

 To show context around a match, the searches can be configured (Tools->Configuration) to show a user configurable number of lines before and after a search match.

+## Go To Line

+The various line functions can be accessed via the context menu.
+For example to go to a specific line, right click and select the **Lines->Go To Line** context menu item.
+A window will be displayed, enter the line number and click OK.